 Cutting-edge approaches to conservation are protecting forest and improving livelihoods, yet further investment is needed to sustain expansion into Liberia in the long-term.

 The Greater Gola landscape is one of the last remaining blocks of Guinean forest in West Africa, and contains a celebrated Transboundary Peace Park between Sierra Leone and Liberia.
-This stunning landscape supports 327 bird and 575 butterfly species, including 60 species listed as threatened on the IUCN Red List, such as the Western Chimpanzee, Forest Elephant and Pygmy Hippo.
-Around 40,000 people live around Gola and depend on natural resources and subsistence agriculture for 90% of their livelihoods.
+This stunning landscape supports 327 bird and 575 butterfly species, and includes 60 species listed as threatened on the IUCN Red List, such as the Western Chimpanzee, Forest Elephant and Pygmy Hippo.
+Around 40,000 people live around Gola, with 90% of their livelihoods depending on natural resources and subsistence agriculture.
 The forests are therefore under significant pressure from clearance and degradation, especially for the large iron ore deposits detected in the area.
 It is critical that conservation approaches enable local people to develop more economically and ecologically sustainable livelihoods.

 Locally-tailored approaches include forest protection, sustainable livelihood development, education and awareness-raising, and science and monitoring programmes.
 All projects have seen high levels of community engagement and participation.
 World-leading science has underpinned operations throughout.
 Our research has discovered new species and measured the impact of human activity, enabling us to adapt our management accordingly.